peterk87/nf-flu/docs/output.md

-# nf-iav-illumina: Output
+# nf-flu: Output

-The output produced by the nf-iav-illumina pipeline is described here.
+The output produced by the CFIA-NCFAD/nf-flu pipeline is described here.

 The directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.